wso2/docs-choreo-dev/en/docs/integrate-and-manage-external-services/integrate-and-manage-third-party-services.md

     - **Service Definition**: Displays the service definition.
 To update the definition, click **Upload** and select the new definition file.
     - **Endpoints**: Displays service endpoint details.
 You can add, modify, or delete service endpoints.

-### Add a third-party service to the Internal Marketplace
+### Add a third-party service to the Service Catalog

 !!! info
-    To add a third-party service to the Internal Marketplace, you must provide all required parameters for at least one endpoint.
+    To add a third-party service to the Service Catalog, you must provide all required parameters for at least one endpoint.

 1. In the Choreo Console left navigation menu, click **Dependencies** and then click **Third-Party Services**.
-2. Click on the service you want to add to the Internal Marketplace.
+2. Click on the service you want to add to the Service Catalog.
-3. Click **Add to Marketplace**.
+3. Click **Add to Service Catalog**.

-### Remove a third-party service from the Internal Marketplace
+### Remove a third-party service from the Service Catalog

 1. In the Choreo Console left navigation menu, click **Dependencies** and then click **Third-Party Services**.
-2. Click on the service you want to remove from the Internal Marketplace.
+2. Click on the service you want to remove from the Service Catalog.
-3. Click **Remove from Marketplace**.
+3. Click **Remove from Service Catalog**.

-This removes the service from the Internal Marketplace.
+This removes the service from the Service Catalog.
 Therefore, the service will not be available to consume via a Connection.
 However, the connections created before removal will continue to work as expected.